mtlynch/mtlynch.io/content/notes/simple-go-web-service-nixos/index.md

 The service also converts the NixOS module's `port` option into the `PORT` environment variable, as that's what `main.go` [reads](#a-basic-demo-microservice) (with `os.Getenv("PORT")`).

+`DynamicUser = "yes"` tells systemd to create a limited-privilege user and run the service under that user's context.
+That prevents the service from accidentally clashing with other services on my system, and it improves security.
+There are many other hardening options within systemd, but I'm skipping them since there is essentially no attack surface to this toy example.

 ### Exporting the NixOS module

 Finally, at the end, I export the NixOS module so that NixOS systems can import it: